rehcorb/data-analysis-electronic-music-on-discogs/README.md

 - notebooks/: Contains Jupyter notebooks used for preliminary exploration and analysis.
 - results/: Visualizations, summary data, and other outputs from the analysis.
 - README.md: This file, explaining the project and how to use it.
+- requirements.txt : List of dependencies (for data manipulation and analysis, for numerical operations, for data visualization, for statistical data visualization).

 **How to Use**